Dennis Turner

 Dennis Turner, Baron Bilston (26 August 1942 – 25 February 2014) was a British Labour Co-operative politician who served as Member of Parliament (MP) for Wolverhampton South East from 1987 to 2005.

 Early life

 Turner was born in Bradley in the Black Country and lived there his entire life.
 He was the son of Thomas Herbert Turner and Mary Elizabeth Peasley.
 He was educated at Stonefield Secondary Modern School (now South Wolverhampton and Bilston Academy) on Prosser Street in Bilston and Bilston College of Further Education (now part of City of Wolverhampton College), worked as a market trader and steelworker, and later ran a social club.
 He was a strong trades unionist.
 He was one of the youngest-ever councillors on Wolverhampton Council from 1966, rising through the ranks to become deputy leader for seven years.
 He was Director of Springvale Co-operative Leisure Centre.
-He was on West Midlands County Council from 1973–86.
+He was on West Midlands County Council from 1973 to 1986.